Supay

-In the Quechua, Aymara, and Inca mythologies, Supay (from supay "shadow"; Supaya) was originally an ambivalent spirit, both benevolent and harmful, a denizen of the Incan netherworld (Ukhu Pacha) who might enter the world of the living as "shadow", perhaps attempting to bring someone as companion into the world of the dead.
+In the Quechua, Aymara, and Inca mythologies, Supay (from supay "shadow"; Supaya) was originally an ambivalent spirit, both benevolent and harmful, a denizen of the Incan netherworld (Hurin Pacha).
+He is a central figure in the Andean worldview, particularly in the Inca and Quechua-Aymara traditions.
+He is not a simple "demon" in the Christian sense, but rather an ambivalent deity embodying the positive and negative forces of the universe.

-Some explain Supay as a single spirit or god of the subterranean realm.
+Supay was the supreme lord of Uku Pacha (the Inca underworld).
+He was a primordial and multifaceted force that represented shadow, night, darkness, chaos, and the inevitable transition of death.
+According to the 1560 Quechua-Spanish dictionary by Friar Domingo de Santo Tomás, the term in its original form was neutral and could be used to refer to a morally good spirit (allisupa, 'good angel') or a morally bad spirit (manaallisupa, 'bad angel').
+Later, the term was used to refer to the Christian devil.

 Either way, in the Spanish Christianized conception the Supay was turned more or less into the Devil or demons living in Hell.

 Etymology

-The anonymous dictionary of 1586 defines the term as "shadow" (sombra), as do Father Diego González Holguín (1608) under "çupan" and under "supa" Jorge A. Lira (1945) and Jesús Lara (1971).
+The anonymous dictionary of 1586, as do Father Diego González Holguín (1608), Jorge A. Lira (1945) and Jesús Lara (1971), the name Supay comes from the Quechua word "Supa", which translates as shadow, illness, death, possessed, or crazy.
 In early Quechua-Spanish usage, the sense of "shadow" or "soul" or "anima" is followed.

 Other forms include: zupay, çupay, hupai, hupee.